noaa-pifsc/2026_AmSam_Bottomfish_Update/README.md

 ## About
-This repository contains the code and models used for the 2023 American Samoa BMUS Stock Assessment.
+This repository contains the code and models used for the 2026 American Samoa BMUS Stock Assessment Update.

 ## Repository Structure
 The folder structure is as follows: